aarnavg54/Arterial-Vessels-U-Net/README.md

 # Arterial-Vessels-U-Net

 This repository contains all the code for our paper "Investigating the impact of pulmonary arterial vessel diameter on U-Net segmentation accuracy during early-stage training."
-This includes the U-Net architecture, statistical analysis tests, and figures.
+It includes the U-Net architecture, statistical analysis tests, and figures.

 **Abstract**